Buddy MacMaster: Awards

 MacMaster was awarded an honorary doctorate from St. Francis Xavier University in Antigonish in 1995, and in 2000 he was awarded the Order of Canada for his contributions to Canadian culture.
 The Canadian Encyclopedia states that the citation for the Order of Canada read "as ambassador of Canadian music and a mentor to many, he is leading a Gaelic renaissance in Canada and abroad."
 He has appeared through Nova Scotia, Canada, the US and the UK for dances, in concert and in festivals such as the Atlantic Fiddlers' Festival, Cape Breton Fiddlers' Festival, Celtic Colours International Festival, Nova Scotia Highland Village Day, Cape Breton Fiddlers' Festival, the Nova Scotia International Tattoo, and the Celtic Sundance Festival, Utah.
 He also received the Order of Nova Scotia in 2003 for outstanding achievement benefiting the province and its residents.
 In October 2006, he was awarded an honorary doctorate from Cape Breton University in a special ceremony held in Judique.

 In 2023, he was inducted into the Canadian Fiddle Hall of Honour at the 2023 Canadian Grand Masters event in Truro, Nova Scotia.

 Personal life

 MacMaster married Marie Beaton in 1968.
-They have two children, Mary Elizabeth MacMaster MacInnis (also a musician) and Allan Gerard MacMaster.
+They had two children, Mary Elizabeth MacMaster MacInnis (also a musician) and Allan Gerard MacMaster.
 MacMaster's youngest sister, Betty Lou Beaton, is one of Cape Breton's finest pianists and is married to well-known fiddler and composer Kinnon Beaton.
-He is also the uncle of Natalie MacMaster, another Cape Breton fiddler who has toured extensively and gained an international following.
+He is also the uncle of Natalie MacMaster, another Cape Breton fiddler who has toured extensively and gained an international following and a distant cousin of American musician and record producer Jack White whose paternal grandparents were from Antigonish and Sydney Mines, Nova Scotia.

 His son, Allan, was elected to the Nova Scotia House of Assembly in October 2009, representing the electoral district of Inverness as a Progressive Conservative.